mtford90/siesta/docs/api.md

 **Scope**: inner function of [http](#module_http)
 <a name="module_http..DELETE"></a>
-##http~DELETE(collection, path, model, optsOrCallback, callback)
+##http~DELETE(collection, path, object)
 Send a DELETE request.
 Also removes the object.

 **Params**

 - collection `Collection`
-- path `Stirng` - The path to the resource to which we want to DELETE
+- path `String` - The path to the resource to which we want to DELETE
-- model `SiestaModel` - The model that we would like to PATCH
+- object `SiestaModel` - The model that we would like to PATCH
-- optsOrCallback `Object` | `function` - Either an options object or a callback if can use defaults
-- callback `function` - Callback if opts specified.

 **Scope**: inner function of [http](#module_http)
 **Returns**: `Promise`